A tattoo is an outward manifestation of an inward transformation. — Guy Aitchison.

 People Also Like

-What complements a Japanese dragon tattoo?
+What does a Japanese dragon tattoo symbolize?

 Final Reflection 🐉